mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2.md

 For training, we will use [Google Colab](colab.research.google.com).
 It is an online environment to run Python with all the required packages already installed for ML.
 All you need is a Gmail account.
 But if you already have everything installed on your workstation, feel free to use so.

 The full code can be found [here (will open on Google Colab)](https://colab.research.google.com/drive/1OCEPVSfMK9Jk2JbdNPpcYP2_-9tOvdQU?usp=sharing).
-I will explain the code line by line here.
+I will explain the code here.
 Some of the explanations are written in the google colab too.
-It will probably a good idea to you keep the colab tab and this tab open side by side.
+It will probably be a good idea for you to keep the colab tab and this tab open side by side.

 Let's get started:

 * Head over to the [Google Colab](https://colab.research.google.com/drive/1OCEPVSfMK9Jk2JbdNPpcYP2_-9tOvdQU?usp=sharing).
 * In Google Colab there are two types of sections.
 The Code section and the Text section.
-Text sections are just that, text, to explain the following code.
+Text sections are just that, text, to explain the following code and provide you information.
 Code sections are the ones that you will have to run.
 * This is a code section:

 ![colab code section](/img/tflite/code_section.png){: .center-block :}

 * To run a code section you will have to press the `play` button.
 The play button appears when you click anywhere on a code section.
-When you press `play` colab will only execute that part of the code and will show output if there are any.
+When you press `play`, colab will only execute that part of the code and will print output if there are any.

 ![code section play](/img/tflite/code_section_play.png){: .center-block :}